 Checklists are mainly intended for small- and medium-scale companies.
 They are intended to provide information on the performance of the risk assessment, as well as on typical hazards and protective measures for a certain industry, for activity groups, or occupational groups.
 The information is compiled in the form of a checklist that may also be used for documenting the results.

 Checklists can be found with your competent trade supervisory board and Industrial Health and Safety Office or with your accident insurer regarding industry-specific checklists.
-The template Checklist hazard factors made available by the occupational safety and health administration of North-Rhine Westphalia illustrates examples of what checklists should include.

 Hazard catalogues include lists of typical hazards and protective measures for certain industries or company areas.
 You may use hazard catalogues in order to prepare the risk assessment and use these in order to create company-specific checklists, for example.